Sports Coach Logo Sports Coach Training Principles Fitness Components

 • contusions and abrasions.

-Identifying a bone fracture immediately tells a person administering first aid to immobilise the bone in question.
-Responders would use an air cast or splint to secure the broken bone before moving them.
+Identifying a bone fracture tells a person administering first aid to immobilise the bone.
+Responders would use an air cast or splint to secure the broken bones before moving them.
 The athlete would then be immediately taken to a hospital.
 Depending on their response, shock treatment might also be necessary.

 Recommending the PRICE Protocol

 The NHS recommends that everyone, including coaches and trainers, familiarise themselves with the PRICE protocol.
 It is designed to address both acute and chronic sprains and strains.
-Being that such injuries are so common, the PRICE protocol is something that sports coaches should be implementing.
+Since such injuries are so common, sports coaches should implement the PRICE protocol.

 PRICE rests on five strategies correlating to the individual letters of the word: